puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 			}

 2. Copy the code, then save and exit the file.

 3. Navigate to your main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).

-4. Paste the code you got from running `puppet resource -e group web` into your default node, then save and exit.
+4. Paste the code you got from running `puppet resource -e group web` into the default node of `site.pp`, then save and exit.

 5. From the CLI of your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
 The parser will return nothing if there are no errors.
-If it does detect a syntax error, open the file again and fix the problem before continuing.

 6. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.

+> That's it!
+You've successfully added your group, `web`, to the main manifest.

+## Add the User to the Main Manifest

-7. From the CLI of your Puppet master, run `puppet resource -e user jargyle`.
+1. From the CLI of your Puppet master, run `puppet resource -e user jargyle`.
 It should return the following Puppet code in the form of a file in your text editor:

 			user { 'jargyle':
  			  ensure           => 'present',